Never before have I written an essay with such a short title. There ought to be so little to say. The word stop is

 “But I didn’t stop.”

 “You did, and you tried to move off in second gear, and that’s why you stalled.”

 “But I didn’t put the handbrake on.”

 Then I have to explain to the pupil that, indeed, if he stops, he ought in certain circumstances to apply the handbrake: but that is not part of what is meant by stopping.
 He didn’t use the handbrake, and perhaps he ought to have used it: but he did stop.
 He brought the car to a complete halt; it was stationary; its speed was zero; it was not moving.
-It stopped.
+He stopped.

 And finally… Stop or steer?

 All of the above situations have arisen several times in my nine years as a driving instructor.
 This final one is new.
 It happened today, and it prompted this essay.

 My pupil, a native English speaker, was learning the parallel parking exercise: reversing to park on the left behind a parked car.
 I teach my pupils to regard the exercise as being in four parts.
 While they are learning the method, I teach them to stop after each part, to gather their thoughts.

 “In Part 2, you reverse slowly with one turn of left steering, until the two cars are in the one‐o’clock position.”
 I illustrate the one‐o’clock position with a diagram (Figure 1).
 “When you reach the one‐o’clock position, straighten the wheels,” – I gesture with the steering wheel – “and then stop.
 Notice I say straighten the wheels and then stop: not stop and then straighten the wheels.
 Straighten the wheels first while the car is still moving slowly.”